Requirements for Graduation: Ph.D. in Clinical Psychology with Emphasis in Depth Psychology

 A minimum of 1,000 hours of practicum and 1,500 hours of internship are required.
-Students will be placed in practicum in coordination with the Director of Clinical Training.
 Students must obtain Internship through a competitive application process.
 It is highly recommended that these internships be completed in a multidisciplinary setting offering a variety of training experiences.
 Pre-doctoral internship in clinical psychology is a supervised summative training experience, which integrates academic learning and previous applied clinical training at the practicum level.
 Upon completion of the academic program, comprehensive exam, dissertation, and 1,000 hours of practicum training, students in good standing are required to complete 1,500 hours of pre-doctoral internship in clinical psychology.
 Students from California may participate in the California matching system for internships through the California Psychology Internship Council (CAPIC).
 Candidates for internship must demonstrate readiness to apply for internship to the Director of Clinical Training.

 Each student is assigned a Faculty Advisor for mentorship throughout the program.
 Faculty Advisors meet regularly with their student advisees to monitor their academic performance, discuss research interests, oversee clinical development, assist with dissertation decisions, and provide personal and professional support.

 This curriculum is not intended to meet all the requirements of each state for licensure in clinical psychology.
-Students will acquire the accredited doctoral training necessary for licensure as a clinical psychologist in the state of California (because requirements may change, students are responsible for maintaining awareness of licensure regulations by the state).
+Students that seek licensure in California acquire regional accredited doctoral training making them qualified to pursue licensure as a clinical psychologist in the state of California (because requirements may change, students are responsible for maintaining awareness of licensure regulations by the state).
 Students may need to meet additional licensure requirements in their home states.
 Each student is responsible for determining and remaining current on their state licensure requirements.